WordPress/Marcomms-Meetups/README.md

 We track all of the actionable tasks and collaborations to do with Marketing communications and meetups via the [projects](https://github.com/wpmarketingteam/Marcomms-Meetups/projects).

-If youv'e come here to find promtional material for your meetup click [here](https://github.com/wpmarketingteam/Marcomms-Meetups/tree/main/promotional_packs)
+If you've come here to find promtional material for your meetup click  on the ["promotional packs folder"](https://github.com/wpmarketingteam/Marcomms-Meetups/tree/main/promotional_packs)